 Part-Time Associate Veterinarian

 Dr. Gratton grew up on beef cattle ranches in northeast Kansas and was involved in 4-H and FFA through high school.
-He attended Kansas State University where he graduated with a Bachelor of Science in Agriculture in 1988; in addition, he completed the core curriculum towards a dual degree in Microbiology.
-He received his doctorate from Kansas State University College of Veterinary Medicine in 1992.
-During Veterinary school his interests shifted towards small animal surgery and medicine.
-He has been involved in general small animal practice, including avian and exotic pets, since graduation and has practiced in Topeka, Kansas since 1994 at University Veterinary Care Center.
+He attended Kansas State University where he received his doctorate from Kansas State University College of Veterinary Medicine in 1992.
+Since 1994, he has practiced veterinary medicine in Topeka, Kansas at University Veterinary Care Center.
 Dr. Gratton also has achieved certification in animal chiropractic in 2000 from Options for Animals College of Animal Chiropractic and certification in small animal rehabilitation in 2012 from the Canine Rehabilitation Institue.

 Travis Gratton, DVM

 Dr. Snyder was raised in Kansas and graduated from Salina High School.
 He attended Kansas State University and graduated from the College of Veterinary Medicine in 1976.
 He founded University Bird and Small Animal Clinic, now University Veterinary Care Center, in 1984.
 Dr. Snyder was trained in veterinary acupuncture at Colorado State University and has a special interest in alternative medicine and adipose stem cell therapy.

 Dr. Snyder has recently transitioned to part-time hours after selling the practice to Dr. Gratton and Dr. Guernsey eagerly returning to his academic pursuits.

 When asked what motivates him to do this job, he told us "Veterinary medicine describes both my vocation and avocation."

 Larry Snyder, DVM